 A Time Clock That Perfectly Integrates with Asana – Velocity Automotive

-We are launching a series of short interviews with our great customers, who can’t imagine their daily work without Everhour, that empowers their favorite project management tool and makes them much more productive and organized.
+We are launching a series of short interviews with our great customers, who can’t imagine their daily work without Everhour, which empowers their favorite project management tool and makes them much more productive and organized.

 Today we are happy to chat with Johannes Crepon, CEO at Velocity.